-- 1. Call 1-(800)-283-8267 or use our website dealer locator to find an authorized Jayco dealer in your area.
-Contact them for an appointment; they will handle all warranty repair billing and returned parts for you. - 2.
-If you cannot locate an authorized Jayco dealer near you, ask the campground staff for referrals or check the local telephone yellow pages.
-Or contact Jayco Customer Service or your selling dealer for assistance in locating a repair facility. - □ Contact the RV repair facility to discuss your situation and make an appointment.
+The current vehicle mileage (motorhomes).
+Your date of purchase.
+If applicable, the component description, serial number and model number.
+A detailed description of the concern.
+The name of your selling dealer.
+If different from above, the contact information for the RV repair facility you are contacting Jayco to discuss.
+An i mpo rtant note about alterations and warranties Insta cove insta alter asser allation ered baller of ation mblic ons or alterations to the original equipment vehicle as distributed by Jayco are not by the Jayco Limited Warranty.
+The special body company, assembler, equipment or up fitter is solely responsible for warranties on the body or equipment and any is (or any effect of the alterations) to any of the parts, components, systems or es installed by Jayco.
+Jayco is not responsible for the safety or quality of design materials or workmanship of any alterations by such suppliers.
+Obt g Emergency Warranty Repair 1. deal 1-(800)-283-8267 or use our website dealer locator to find an authorized Jayco er in your area.
+Contact them for an appointment; they will handle all warranty ir billing and returned parts for you.
+2. refe ou cannot locate an authorized Jayco dealer near you, ask the campground staff for trals or check the local telephone yellow pages.
+Or contact Jayco Customer Service our selling dealer for assistance in locating a repair facility.
+Contact the RV repair facility to discuss your situation and make an appointment.
 Ask how their billing will be handled.
-They may choose to bill Jayco directly; otherwise, you are expected to pay them. - □ Have the RV repair facility inspect your RV.
-Either they or you must call Jayco Customer Service to discuss applicable warranty coverage prior to any repair work being performed. - □ Jayco Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts need to be returned. - □ Once Jayco Customer Service has issued an authorization number, the RV repair facility may begin actual repair to your RV. - □ Inspect the completed repair work thoroughly.
+They may choose to bill Jayco directly; otherwise, you are expected to pay them.
+Have the RV repair facility inspect your RV.
+Either they or you must call Jayco Customer Service to discuss applicable warranty coverage prior to any repair work being performed.
+Jayco Customer Service will issue an authorization number upon warranty repair approval and advise if any original parts need to be returned.
+Once Jayco Customer Service has issued an authorization number, the RV repair facility may begin actual repair to your RV.
+Inspect the completed repair work thoroughly.
 If you are not satisfied, communicate that immediately to the RV repair facility management.
 Make sure you are satisfied with the repair before you pay or leave the premises.